h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/histograms_and_binning.rst

 - **How does QuantilesGlobal binning differ from UniformAdaptive binning?**

  QuantilesGlobal computes ``nbins`` quantiles for each numeric (non-binary) column, then refines/pads each bucket (between two quantiles) uniformly (and randomly for remainders) into a total of ``nbins_top_level`` bins.
 This set of split points is then used for all levels of the tree: each leaf node histogram gets min/max-range adjusted (based on its population range) and also linearly refined/padded to end up with exactly ``nbins`` (level) bins to pick the best split from.
-For integer columns where this ends up with more than the unique number of distinct values, we fall back to the pure-integer buckets.
+For integer columns where this ends up with more than the unique number of distinct values, GBM falls back to the pure-integer buckets.

  UniformAdaptive builds equal-width histograms, with adaptive ranges based on the content of each column’s data in the node to be split.